 Akron General’s Orthopedic team prescribes both pre-operative testing and exercises to help prepare the body for joint replacement surgery.
 We take advantage of every opportunity for a successful implant and restored mobility.
 This includes strengthening the muscles before surgery to help them respond more quickly after surgery.
 Patients who receive pre-operative instruction from an Akron General physical therapist may continue with the same therapist after surgery for continuity of care.

 Careful selection of the joint replacement implant We match each patient with the optimal implant for their lifestyle and activity level.
 Long-term outcomes data is carefully considered when selecting the appropriate joint replacement implant.
 As a result, our orthopedic surgeons carefully fit prostheses and implant them using tried-and-true techniques that have worked well for years and fit the body appropriately.

 Perfecting the patient experience As our patients recover, Akron General is also pleased to offer all private patient rooms that are spacious enough for family and provide enough space to move around with a walker, cane or other assistive devices.

 Exceptional care is provided by a superb nursing staff with Magnet status.
 Akron General orthopedic nurses excel in the management of postoperative joint replacement pain, using a variety of pain relieving medications and techniques.

 Surveys consistently show that patients appreciate the quality of care and individual attention they receive at Akron General.

 Our team has performed hundreds of total joint replacements at Akron General over many years, however, our priorities remain the same - a quality operation and an excellent experience for every single patient with results that last a lifetime.

-If you’ve been living with joint pain and are ready to do something about it, we’re ready to help.
+Schedule an appointment If you’ve been living with joint pain and are ready to do something about it, we’re ready to help.
 Call the Akron General orthopedic joint specialists to make an appointment at 330.344.BONE (2663).